Yoon: Forced labor plan crucial for better ties with Japan

 South Korea’s previous liberal government accused Japan of weaponizing trade and subsequently threatened to terminate a military intelligence-sharing agreement with Tokyo, a major symbol of their three-way security cooperation with Washington.
 South Korea eventually backed off and kept the deal after being pressured by the Trump administration.

-Hours after Seoul released its plans to compensate forced labor victims, the South Korean and Japanese trade ministries simultaneously announced plans for talks to restore their trade relations.
-South Korea’s Trade Ministry said it decided to suspend its dispute proceedings with the World Trade Organization over the Japanese trade curbs.
+Hours after Seoul announced its compensation plan, South Korea and Japan said they planned talks to restore their trade relations.
+South Korea also is suspending a case it brought to the World Trade Organization over the Japanese trade curbs.

+Later on Tuesday, hundreds of opposition lawmakers and activists joined two forced labor victims in a protest at the National Assembly, holding signs that read “Out with Yoon Suk Yeol’s Humiliating Diplomacy.”

+“I won’t accept (South Korean money) even if I starve to death,” Yang Geum-deok, one of the plaintiffs who won damages against Mitsubishi, said at the rally.